-- 1. Lease Cars Lease Cars are available for essential car users.
-The annual allowance is as follows: - £3,500 per year for Flexible Duty Officer users. £2,000 per annum for non-Flexible Duty Officer users. - 2.
-Provided Cars following a change in taxation rules for car users, a Provided Car Scheme is available for Flexible Duty Officers (FDO) as an alternative to a lease car.
+- 2. Provided Cars following a change in taxation rules for car users, a Provided Car Scheme is available for Flexible Duty Officers (FDO) as an alternative to a lease car.
 The Fire Authority also maintains a pool of provided vehicles for use by other members of staff requiring access to a vehicle as part of their role. - 3.
 Car Allowance a car allowance of up to £1,239 per annum is payable to those using their own car, for those not eligible for a lease car, should they meet the criteria outlined in the Car User Scheme.